Data Privacy Notice

-This information is required in order to correctly display the website content you wish to access.
-It is being collected whenever you use the internet.
+This information is required from a technical standpoint in order to correctly deliver the content you request from websites and is mandatory when using the internet.
 Specifically, this information is used for the following purposes:

 - To facilitate the establishment of a connection with the website

 - To ensure the smooth use of our website